About the course

 First, a full day university interview including some time for the university registry team to verify various identification documents and qualification certificates.
 In addition to their panel interview, you may be required to undertake group tasks with other candidates.

-Secondly, assuming you pass at the university (which is common), the school interview will take place at your chosen host school usually in the morning, approx. 3 days later.
-This will include a tour of the school; WLTSA literacy/numeracy tests; a classroom exercise and panel interview.
+Secondly, assuming you pass at the university (which is common), the school interview will take place at your chosen host school usually in the morning, approx. 3-4 days later.

 We try to ensure that you have at least a week’s notice of interviews.
 Dates already set for the first stage university interviews can be found here.